jmcmorris/CreaDocs/src/api/siege.io.rst

        |      Is True on initial input.
 False when input is held down.

+   .. attribute:: justPressedThisFrame

+       |      Tracks if this input was just pressed this frame

    .. attribute:: justReleased

-       |      Is True on intial input release, False otherwise
+       |      Is True on initial input release, False otherwise

+   .. attribute:: justReleasedThisFrame

+       |      Tracks if this input was just released this frame

    .. attribute:: onChange